 I’m really good about keeping them scrubbed clean (these little soap scrub cubes are a godsend for keeping hands soft and lovely).
 But my cuticles tend to be dry and raggedy.

-Here are three easy ideas to keep your cuticles looking nice:
+Here are three easy ideas to heal dry cuticles naturally and keep your hands and nails looking nice:

 Soaking your nails and cuticles in olive oil helps to replenish the natural oils that are stripped from your nails by dish soap, shampoo, and hand sanitizer.
 Not only will this make your cuticles soft and lovely, but it will help strengthen your nails and make them less brittle.